 “The righteousness which is from God by faith”

 This is the other kind of righteousness, differing from man’s righteousness (3:9a).
-First there is the righteousness that we produce.
-Then there is the righteousness that God’s produces.
-The great issue in salvation and in the Christian life is God’s righteousness, not our righteousness.
+First, there is the righteousness that we produce.
+Then there is the righteousness that God produces.
+The great issue in salvation and the Christian life is God’s righteousness, not our righteousness.

 “For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.
 For Christ is the end of the law for righteousness to everyone who believes.”
 (Ro.
 10:3,4)

 “There is none righteous, no, not one” (Ro.
 3:10).
 There is none righteous in reference to God.
 No one measures up to God’s righteousness.
-People are righteous in reference to one another but not in reference to God.
+People are righteous with respect to one another but not to God.

 “But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe” (Ro.
 3:21,22).
 We can receive God’s righteousness apart from keeping the law.

 “But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness” (Ro.
 4:5).
-In order to become a Christian, a person must stop working for salvation.
+To become a Christian, a person must stop working for salvation.
 Work is a result, not a cause, of salvation.

 Man cannot manufacture God’s righteousness.
 God’s righteousness must be given to him.
 God gives his righteousness by imputation (God “puts” his righteousness to the account of the believer).
 Imputation means that God reckons to our account the righteousness of Christ.
 That is God’s arithmetic.
 That is the way God counts.
 God does not count human righteousness.
 He counts divine righteousness.

-These two types of righteousness are mutually exclusive; they cannot mix together.
+These two types of righteousness are mutually exclusive; they cannot mix.
 God does not take 50% of our righteousness and 50% of His and mix them together to give us eternal life.
 He imputes only His righteousness.

-God is the source of His own righteousness given to the believer.
+God is the source of His righteousness given to the believer.